KandaPilouf/KandaPilouf/README.md

 ## Hi 👋 I'm Sami Khan.

+## Short Bio
-## I'm a junior web developer currently in training at EFP Bruxelles.
+I'm a junior web developer currently in training at EFP Bruxelles.

 <!--
 **KandaPilouf/KandaPilouf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.